ethanjli/pinspawn-action/README.md

 than chroots. `ethanjli/pinspawn-action` is designed specifically as an ergonomic wrapper for GitHub Actions to use systemd-nspawn with Raspberry Pi OS images.
-You may also be able to run the `gha-wrapper-pinspawn.sh` script on your own computer, but you will have to figure out how to install the required dependencies yourself - take a look at the `action.yml` file to see what extra apt packages get installed on top of the GitHub Actions runner's default set of packages, and to see how you can pass inputs to the `gha-wrapper-pinspawn.sh` script as environment variables.
+You may also be able to run the `gha-wrapper-pinspawn.sh` script on your own computer, but you will have to figure out how to install the required dependencies yourself - take a look at [action.yml](./action.yml) to see what extra apt packages get installed on top of the GitHub Actions runner's default set of packages, and to see how you can pass inputs to the `gha-wrapper-pinspawn.sh` script as environment variables.

 ## Basic Usage Examples